amacian/invertCBF/README.md

 This repository includes the implementation in Python of an algorithm to retrieve the content of Counting Bloom Filters for the paper:

-P. Reviriego, A. Sánchez-Macián, S. Walzer, E. Merino, S. Liu and F. Lombardi , "On the Privacy of Counting Bloom Filters", under submission to IEEE Transactions on Dependable and Secure Computing
+P. Reviriego, A. Sánchez-Macián, S. Walzer, E. Merino-Gómez, S. Liu and F. Lombardi , "On the Privacy of Counting Bloom Filters", IEEE Transactions on Dependable and Secure Computing (in press)

 ## Dependencies
 - Python > 3.9